-Chemotherapy is primarily used for three reasons:
+Chemotherapy is primarily used to:

-- to reduce the likelihood of cancer spread
+- reduce the likelihood of cancer spreading

-- to shrink tumor size and reduce current symptoms
+- shrink tumor size

 Chemotherapy is also used to prepare you for other treatments.
 It could be used to shrink a tumor so it can be surgically removed or to prepare you for radiation therapy.

 Chemotherapy is designed to kill cells that divide quickly.
 While cancer cells are these kinds of cells, other cells in your body divide quickly as well.
-Cells in the blood, hair, skin, and lining of your intestinal tract can be adversely affected.
+Cells in the following areas can be adversely affected:

 - easy bruising and excessive bleeding

-- dry mouth and mouth sores
+- dry mouth

 - hair loss

 - weight loss

 - pain from nerve damage

-These could include damage to the:
+These effects could include damage to the: